Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Discussion

 Exploiting block-wise sparsity is orthogonal to other acceleration approaches like FlashAttention~\cite{dao2022flashattention,dao2023flashattentionV2,shah2024flashattentionV3}, and can potentially be integrated into the training procedure to reduce the impact on task performance.

-\PAR{Acknowledgments.} Christian Schmidt is funded by BMBF project bridgingAI (16DHBKI023).
-Jens Piekenbrinck's research is funded by the Bosch-RWTH LHC project "Context Understanding for Autonomous Systems".
+\PAR{Acknowledgments.} This research was supported, in parts, by BMFTR project bridgingAI (16DHBKI023), by the Bosch-RWTH Lighthouse Collaboration "Context Understanding for Autonomous Systems", and by the Robotics Institute Germany (RIG).
 Computations were performed with computing resources granted by RWTH Aachen University under projects \verb|thes2009| and \verb|rwth1849|.
-The authors thank Karim Abou Zeid and Kadir Yilmaz for helpful feedback and Laura Schneider for help with visualizations.
+The authors thank Karim Knaebel and Kadir Yilmaz for helpful feedback and Laura Schneider for help with visualizations.

 {

 }

 \maketitlesupplementary